header

 Dungeness Crab will stop eating when they are removed from their habitat, so keeping crab alive in their salt water for even a day will degrade their quality.
 The starvation process will make the meat spongy and will draw calcium from the shell, weakening the shell of the crab.

-Dungeness are not sold as soft-shell crab, like the Blue Crab.
-They are to be eaten as hard shell only.
+Dungeness are not sold as soft-shell crab, like Blue Crab are.
+Dungies are to be eaten from hard shell only.

-If you would like to know more about how to catch dungess crab, click here.
+If you would like to know more about how to catch dungeness crab, click here.
 Crab-O-Licious will give you the in's and out's of crabbing for Dungeness.

 Would you like to see more Types of Crab?